Backlash: Misogyny in the Digital Age

-Backlash: Misogyny in the Digital Age (French: Je vous salue salope : La mysogynie au temps du numérique) is a Canadian documentary feature film by Léa Clermont-Dion and Guylaine Maroist released in 2022.
+Backlash: Misogyny in the Digital Age (French: Je vous salue salope : la mysogynie au temps du numérique) is a Canadian documentary feature film by Léa Clermont-Dion and Guylaine Maroist released in 2022.
+It is produced and distributed by La Ruelle Films.

 Synopsis

 The film exposes the many consequences of online misogyny.
 It sheds lights on hatred towards women.
-This Canadian documentary feature by Clermont-Dion and Maroist, succeeds on being suspensful while it follows four women across two different continents: Laura Boldrini, former President of the Italian Chamber of Deputies; Kiah Morris, former Democratic representative; French actor and YouTuber Marion Séclin; and Laurence Gratton, a school teacher from Montréal.
+This Canadian documentary feature by Clermont-Dion and Maroist, succeeds on being suspenseful while it follows four women across two different continents: Laura Boldrini, former President of the Italian Chamber of Deputies; Kiah Morris, former Democratic representative; French actor and YouTuber Marion Séclin; and Laurence Gratton, a school teacher from Montréal.